Type 82 destroyer: Design

 The Type 82 was loosely based on the layout of the and the Type 12I (hence the inclusion in the escort Type numbering system.)
-However the County and Leander designs provided only a limited weapon and command replacement for the war-built cruisers, the last of which had been decommissioned in 1962-65.
+However the County and Leander designs provided only a limited weapon and command replacement for the war-built cruisers, the last of which had been decommissioned in 1962–65.

 The County class depended on data links from the aircraft carriers (Eagle, Hermes and Victorious) equipped with 984 3D radar and ADWAS computers which were able to track 50-100 targets and prioritize targets for fighters, missiles and long range AA.
 The later Tiger-class cruisers were completed too late with unreliable machinery and automatic guns prone to jamming.
 The Tigers were inefficient East of Suez and similar problems plagued the last Battle-class and Daring-class destroyers.
 The Counties had the same obsolescent 4.5-inch guns and Seaslug missile system was now obsolete.
 Their helicopter facilities were cumbersome and unrealistic for deterrence of Soviet nuclear submarines or even diesel submarines of the Chinese navy and other Far-East nations.
-The serious naval confrontation between Malaya and Indonesia from 1963-6, showed Asian powers now had jet bombers armed with cruise missiles, and RN carriers with subsonic second generation de Havilland Sea Vixen and Supermarine Scimitar fighters were insufficient.
+The serious naval confrontation between Malaya and Indonesia from 1963 to 1966, showed Asian powers now had jet bombers armed with cruise missiles, and RN carriers with subsonic second generation de Havilland Sea Vixen and Supermarine Scimitar fighters were insufficient.
 Three of the RN strike carriers in 1963-65 had capacity for only 25 aircraft, which was completely inadequate for the required mix of strike aircraft, fighters, interceptors, tankers, Fairey Gannets and anti-submarine helicopters or aircraft.

 Moving the anti-submarine requirement to separate small cruisers or carriers armed with either 4-6 anti submarine helicopters or more reliable dual conventional/nuclear missile anti-submarine missiles such as Ikara or ASROC propelled the development of the Type 82 and the legend was set on 7 July 1965.

 Other East of Suez issues in the Gulf and with Egypt, UAE and China and unstated India.
 Iraq and Iran were also seen as justifying more powerful cruiser substitutes as aircraft carrier complements.
 As with the County class, gun armament was light, no light AA was included prior to the 1982 Falklands War and the warships were unarmoured.
 Scantlings, supply and storage capacity was based on destroyer standards as in the preceding Counties.
 The Type 82 was a much more spacious warship better planned for sustained crew functionality in operational conditions in distant waters.

 The vessel was powered by a combined steam and gas (COSAG) plant, and was the last warship designed for the Royal Navy to be powered by steam.
 The steam plant vented through the large fore funnel while the gas plant exhausted though a side-by-side pair of after funnels (on either side of the extensive air intakes and filters for the gas turbines), giving it a unique three-funnelled layout.